 We frequently provide our clients with AutoCAD training on their site.
 This allows the training to be delivered on a date to suit them and often allows us to use their AutoCAD files to make the training as relevant as possible.

-Please note that our courses currently use AutoCAD 2016.
+Please note that our courses currently use AutoCAD 2016 and from 01/01/2017 we will be using AutoCAD 2017.
 Recent versions of AutoCAD are very similar and so anyone using AutoCAD 2013 or later will find very little difference with AutoCAD 2016.
 See here for full details.
 In the rare occasions where there is a difference, we will make this clear to you during the training.

 These courses are focused on ensuring that we make you a faster and more relaxed AutoCAD user.
 Given how widely AutoCAD is used as a CAD and design tool, being a fast, comfortable user is critical for any engineer, architect, designer or graphic designer.